The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 best portable water filter

-• Filters 1 lt in about 40 seconds
+• Filters 1 L in about 40 seconds

 The Sawyer squeeze is the classic squeeze device.
-It does what it does well, and reliably on long trips but it doesn’t purify, it is rated down to 0.1 microns which is good for a non-purifying device.
+It does what it does well, and reliably on long trips, but it doesn’t purify; it is rated down to 0.1 microns, which is suitable for a non-purifying device.

 At least they’re light, bring spares.
-It comes with a special syringe to back-flush the device, and on longer tours, you should carry it.
+It comes with a special syringe for back-flushing the device, and on more extended tours, you should carry it.

 2 Portable Gravity Water Filters